 Not all women in their 40s or 50s need to change the birth control they’ve relied on for years.
 You may be able to stick with your trusted pill, patch, or ring until menopause.
 Your doctor will consider your weight, tobacco use, blood pressure, and medical history when you talk about your options.

 If you have certain medical conditions, such as breast cancer or a history of blood clots, your doctor may suggest hormone-free contraceptives.
 Several types of cancer are sensitive to hormones and grow in their presence.
 These include certain cancers of the breast, ovary, endometrium, lung, and liver.

 Birth control that contains estrogen can also increase the risk of heart problems and blood clots.
 Smokers older than 35 also shouldn’t take birth control pills with estrogen.
 For these women, hormone-free or progestin-only birth control may be a good option.

-These estrogen- or hormone-free birth control options are reversible if you later decide you want to get pregnant:
+These birth control options, which are either estrogen-free or hormone-free, are reversible if you later decide you want to get pregnant:

 - IUDs with levonorgestrel.
-IUD is short for intrauterine device.
+"IUD" is short for intrauterine device.
 It’s a T-shaped piece of plastic that your doctor inserts into your uterus.
-An IUD with the hormone levonorgestrel can make heavy periods lighter and last 3 to 5 years.
+An IUD with the hormone levonorgestrel can make heavy periods lighter and last 3 to 8 years.